stonehippo/dice-game/README.md

 ## See also

+There's [a more compact Javascript dice-rolling implementation](https://github.com/stonehippo/ultra-lite-engine/blob/main/lib/ultralite/dice.js) in my ultralite engine project.

-I have written [a very lightweight dice roller in Python](https://gist.github.com/stonehippo/b6a2cae0deecca1f86bc5ef316546f61), too.
+I have also written [a very lightweight dice roller in Python](https://gist.github.com/stonehippo/b6a2cae0deecca1f86bc5ef316546f61).